calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

 Tips:
 * Learn how to use _cc_ and _bcc_ effectively
-* Use 'reply' and 'replyall' effectively
+* Use 'reply' and 'reply-all' effectively
 * You need to be able to cope with significant volumes of email from multiple sources with limited time
     * Setup email forwarding or filter-rules to automatically sort incoming email into folders